 On the other hand, the voting for the regional council is for the whole list.
 The PACA Regional Council has 235 members.
 So although the consolidated lists for each political party do seem to be broken down by departments (six of them in the PACA region) and are gender-balanced, voters’ choices are for one list of 235 candidates, identified by political party and by the head of that party’s list.
 So here in my local area (known as Grasse 1), there four different sets of paired candidates for the departmental council and nine different party lists for the regional council – without listing all the names other than the name at the head of each list for the regional council.
 (In fact, it is rather difficult to find the complete lists.
 I did manage to find the complete list of the LR party online here.)

 So here we are, less than a few days from the first round of elections, set for Sunday, 20 June, with the second round set for Sunday, 27 June.
 Official campaigning has been limited to six weeks, although media coverage has been more extensive.
-Scattered throughout the community, there are duly authorized posters all in a row, numbered according to a random assignment of the lists on the ballot.
-There are nine posters for the regional council candidates, featuring the head of each list; and there are a separate set of four posters in Grasse 1 (and seven posters in Grasse 2).
+Scattered throughout the community, these are duly authorized posters all in a row, numbered according to a random assignment of the lists on the ballot – and in duly authorized locations.
+There are nine posters for the regional council candidates, featuring the head of each list; and there are a separate set of four posters in Grasse 1 (and seven posters in Grasse 2) for the departmental candidates.
 Elsewhere in the community, one sees the posters featuring one or another of the regional council “heads”, some with two or three other dignitaries of significant popular appeal perhaps and certainly with a gender balance – but not the whole list.
+But no yard signs!

 The regional councils’ lists reflect the overlapping nature of multiple elective positions among the candidates even more strikingly.
 Perhaps this is an essential part of winning.
 If one focuses here on the LR list for the PACA Council, which is the party holding the majority in the outgoing council, the head of the regional list is the outgoing President of the Regional Council, a fellow from the Marseille area known as Renaud Muselier (who is himself a former Deputy Mayor of Marseille as well as a former delegate in the National Assembly).
 It is not clear what other positions he currently holds besides being president of the regional council, but it is interesting that the official launch of the list in mid-May specifically mentioned that over half of its list is made up of mayors or other locally elected officials.

-Nonetheless, the list that was put together by this same right-wing LR network for the PACA regional council encountered considerable criticism from the ranks of right-wing politicians for not having any parliamentarians on the list.
-It seems that this is a common practice – and several of the other lists in other regions do have very prominent national politicians on their lists – most obviously the lists that were being put together for Macron’s LREM but also on other lists as well.
-This did not happen in the PACA region.
+Nonetheless, the list that was put together by this same center/right LR network for the PACA regional council encountered considerable criticism from the ranks of right-wing politicians for not having any parliamentarians or other national-level officials on the list.
+It seems that this is a common practice, at least in other regions.
+Several of the other lists in other regions do have very prominent national politicians on their lists – most notably the lists that were being put together for Macron’s LREM but also on other lists as well.
+But this did not happen in the PACA region.

-The focus of the media publicity on this possible alignment of the center with the right was on a number of politicians in Nice, where the internal division in the LR has been the most dramatic.
-The mayor there, where Mayor Christian Estrosi is standing by his support for Muselier, and where his former sponsor and the former mayor of Nice Eric Ciotti (now sitting in the National Assembly) condemned the move.
+The media publicity on this possible alignment of the LREM with the center/right LR, zeroed in on the city of Nice, where the internal division in the LR has been the most dramatic.
+The mayor there, Mayor Christian Estrosi, is standing by his support for Muselier, whereas his former sponsor and the former mayor of Nice Eric Ciotti (now sitting in the National Assembly) condemned the move.
 The local party committee in Nice sided with Mr. Ciotti and condemned both Mr. Muselier and Mr. Estrosi.
-However, it does seem that the public discord was patched up when Mr. Muselier agreed not to include Sophie Cluzel on the list – or any other cabinet member or parliamentarian.
-But the result of that is that this LR/LREM list does have 15 LREM members (out of 235) on it but no member of parliament, something which the LR members who aren’t with Macron but still expected to be on the regional list were not happy about.
+However, it does seem that the public discord was patched up when Mr. Muselier agreed not to include Sophie Cluzel on the list – or any other LREM-affiliated cabinet member or parliamentarian.
+But the result of that is that this LR/LREM list, with only 15 LREM members (out of 235) has ended up with no member of parliament.
+One can imagine that that the LR parliamentary members from this region, including Mr. Ciotti, are not happy about this.

-Meanwhile, the RN list for the PACA Regional Council, headed by a former LR politician (and cabinet member under President Nicolas Sarkozy) named Thierry Mariani, has been leading in the polls.
-This is so even with the supposed coalition between the LR and LREM.
+Meanwhile, the RN list for the PACA Regional Council, headed by a former LR politician (and cabinet member under President Nicolas Sarkozy) named Thierry Mariani, has actually been leading in the polls.
+(Remember, there are nine lists, and this means that the RN list is ahead of the others for the first round of voting but still likely to require a second round.)
+This is so even with the supposed coalescence of two voting blocs, the LR bloc with LREM) that should have put that list in the front but didn’t.
 It is shocking to see what this RN group is promoting – anti-immigration, anti-Islamism, favoring support for Christians in the Orient, and complaining about insecurity on trains and schools.
 The LR/LREM platform, in contrast, emphasizes accomplishments and plans for the region in education, transport and economic development.
 And, to ameliorate the LR diehards, Mr. Muselier has officially promised to support the LR candidate for president in 2022 and not Emmanuel Macron.

 One additional comment in anticipation of further reflections after the first round of these regional and departmental elections this coming Sunday, 20 June.
 There are, of course, nine regional lists, not just the two.
 While the conservatives do seem to be very divided between the Sarkozy types and the more centrist types, the left of center parties have been in a real shambles.
 There’s even a strong Communist faction on the left, both nationally and in some pockets here in the PACA region, but the main divisions seem to be between the environmentalists and the socialists.
 Among these groups, the strongest does seem to be an environmentalist party the EELV that is very anti-LR but will probably come in third in this first round.
 The question will be what this group decides to do, either stay in for the second round (a week later on 27 June) because it will meet the threshold to stay in, or throw its support to the LR/LREM group in order to stop the RN group.
 Enough for now.
 More commentaries on this and other elections in the coming weeks!